sujaanr/Exploratory-Data-Analysis/README.md

 - **Statistical Testing:** Implementation of ANOVA, Tukey's HSD tests, and t-tests to examine differences across various groups.
 - **Model Diagnostics:** Techniques used to assess the assumptions of linear regression through residual analysis and diagnostic plots.

-## Contributing

-Your contributions are welcome!
-Feel free to submit a pull request or open an issue to propose changes or additions.

 ## License

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.